 Academic Support Services and Student Development services work together to accomplish the school's curriculum goals and assist in its evaluation and enhancement.
-These service units are measures of quality facilitate the effective delivery of classroom instruction: Registrar's Office, Library-IMC and Laboratories.
+These academic support service units as measures of quality facilitate the efficient and effective curriculum implementation and instructional delivery: Registrar's Office, Library-IMC and Laboratories.
 The admission policy should be consistent with the PVMGO of the school and its effectiveness is in its predictive ability of the learner's academic potentials.

-Recording of student admission, progress and achievement and preparations of transcripts of records, certificates and diplomas and organization of students' academic data are done in the Registrar's Office.
+Recording of student admission, progress and achievement and preparations of transcripts of records, certificates and diplomas and organization of learners' academic data are done in the Registrar's Office.
 Adequacy, accessibility and confidentiality of these data are measures of quality.

-The Library-Instructional Media Center is the principal educational-print, non-print and digital-materials repository of the school.
-The Library-IMC is designed to facilitate active and inquiry-based learning, individual study and research and leisurely reading.
+The Library- Instructional Media Center is the principal educational-print, non-print and digital resource-repository of the school.
+The Library-IMC is designed to facilitate active and inquiry-based learning, individual and self-paced study and research, and leisurely reading.
 It serves as an integral part of every learners' educational experience.
-Accessibility and adequacy in scope, quantity, timeliness and relevance are measures of quality.
+Accessibility, up-datedness, and adequacy in scope, quantity, timeliness and relevance are measures of quality.